RustMagazine/rustmagazine/content/issue-2/applicative-parsing.md

 ## Adding more types

 Next step would be to allow to have arguments of different types.
-Consider filenames.
-While most of the functions would take a regular string reference as a filename - not every `String` is a valid filename and not every filename is a valid `String`.
-It's a good practice to keep `String` for strings and `PathBuf` for filenames.
-Additionally, proper specialized types also serve as an anchor for documentation.
+Consider `--jobs` argument.

-To be able to consume `PathBuf` from user's input, the parser needs a way to represent it in the first place.
+For some applications passing "4" to the consumer is valid, but in most cases consumer would prefer to use its numeric value.
+To be able to pass a number like `4u32` the parser needs a way to represent it in the first place.
 This can be achieved by making `Magic` a generic datatype:

 ```rust
 struct Magic<T>(T);